 If your music has ever been featured in the media, pay attention to how the reviewers describe your sound.
 The aspects they choose to focus on are exactly what makes you different from the other artists they’ve written about.

-The next steps for your signature sound
+The next steps for finding your signature sound as an artist

-Wherever you are in your music career, remember that finding your signature sound doesn’t happen overnight.
+Wherever you are in your music career, remember that finding your sound as an artist doesn’t happen overnight.
 The good news is, it’s not something you have to carve out extra time for, but rather a byproduct of consistently making authentic music and paying attention to how it makes you feel.
 Simply keep creating and stay true to yourself as an artist, and your sound will eventually find its way to the surface.